meows/racket/docs/challenge-11.md

 and add `1`.

-The strongly educated belief, or _conjecture_, is that if you keep doing this, all numbers will eventually reach `1`.
+The strongly educated belief, or _conjecture_, is that if you keep doing this, all natural inputs to Collatz will eventually reach `1`.

-## Problem

 This `collatz` function below takes two inputs, `n` and `count`, but `count` has a default input of `0`.
-The `collatz` of `n` should tell you how many steps it takes to get to 0.
+The `collatz` of `n` should tell you how many steps it takes to get to `1`.

 ``` clojure
 (define (collatz n [count 0])